thealinamichelle/pe-projects/alina/journal.md

 - [] goals page
 - [x] review php and/or arrays
 - [] check in on github

+#### Array Review Notes: "<p> // the right side operators will happen first.
+So the total on the right are parsed by the parser first?
+Why is is the right side first?</p>
+	- Derrick says to think of it as how javascrip works:
+		- Doing stuff to get it ready
+		- Creates the reference
+	- then pointing the reference to the new value.
+	- that's how it works in Javascript, even if that's not how it works in PHP
+	- Why isn't a semicolon required after the curly brackets?

 #### Notes for standup tomorrow:
 - worked on assessability issues with live captions and playback speed.